diefenbach/django-lfs/docs/user/catalog/products.rst

 This is the default product of LFS.
 Just enter the appropriate data, set it to active and the product is ready for sale.

-.. _product-product-with-variant-label:
+.. _product-configurable-product-label:

 Configurable product
 --------------------

-Configurable products can be used in two ways.

-With properties with options.

-With properties with input field
+* A configurable product is a product with several properties
+* Properties can be a selection or a input field
+* Properties can be price changing

-The price of configurable products can calculated individually.
+* The price of an configurable product is usually calculated by the product's base price plus all selected/entered values of its properties

+.. _product-product-with-variant-label:

 Product with variants
 ---------------------